Photo of the Beus Center for Law and Society in downtown Phoenix, home of the Sandra Day O'Connor College of Law at Arizona State University

 Career Placement and Bar Passage

-More than 90% of JD graduates obtain full-time legal employment, an employment rate that places ASU Law among the best in the country.
-ASU Law graduates hold prominent positions and leadership roles throughout international, national, and Arizona legal communities in areas such as business, politics, government, the judiciary, and private firms.
+95% of JD graduates obtain full-time, long-term Bar Admission Required or JD Advantage jobs, or are enrolled in further graduate studies, an employment rate that places ASU Law among the best in the country (ABA report, 2025).
+ASU Law graduates hold prominent positions and leadership roles throughout international, national and Arizona legal communities in areas such as business, politics, government, the judiciary and private firms.

 ASU Law offers students the opportunity to interview with a broad range of employers on campus, at regional interview programs sponsored by the ASU Law Office of Career and Employment Services, and at job fairs.

-Learn more about career placement and bar passage at ASU Law
+Learn more about career placement at ASU Law

 Tuition and Aid